The expression “world class” gets casually thrown around, like a frisbee at the beach. But what does it really mean?

 Are the basics so ingrained, due to consistent and repeated execution over time, that we’re able to repeat them almost mindlessly, even when time and other constraints are working against us?

-We don’t become world class by calling yourself world class.
+We don’t become world class by calling ourselves world class.

 We achieve that by competing with, and beating, the best in the world.